dendrondal/Portfolio/content/recyclops_2.rst

 Recyclops, pt.
 2
 ----------------

+:thumbnail:
 :status: draft
+:category: projects
+:date: 2020-20-27
+:tags: Computer Vision, PyTorch, Keras, Linux, AWS, Docker

-In `part one`_, I covered the background behind recyclops up until the point of `this presentation`_.In this part, I'm going to focus on how my product was improved from this MVP.
+In `part one`_, I covered the background behind recyclops up until the point of `this presentation`_ .In this part, I'm going to focus on how my product was improved from this MVP.

 Few(er) shot learning
 ----------------------